 In fact, Steve Riskus was already heading south on Route 27 minutes earlier when the alleged impact (flyover) took place.
 He quickly got out his camera and began snapping photos.
 He says that he did this "less than one minutes [sic]" after the alleged impact.
 He was located before the Columbia Pike exit at that time, and as you can see, just like Jerri Davis, he promptly exited Route 27 there.

 Here are his first three photos:

 As you can see there was already a distinct lack of cars in the southbound lanes, in stark contrast to the heavy traffic in the northbound lanes.

 In the following images, taken by photographer Jason Ingersoll within 17 minutes or less of the event, you can also see a lack of southbound traffic.
 Meanwhile, Lloyde is seen surrounded by a handful of men in suits.
 It is also apparent that cars on the other side of the highway going northbound had their view of the scene obstructed by the two sets of guardrails on the already-closed HOV lane.
-(Clicking on an image will open a high-res version in a new window.)
+(Click an image to open full-size, high-res version)